-- a) A revised prosecution policy be implemented and applied against more stringent financial and conduct criteria set out in paragraphs 4.3 and 4.4, with the over-rider set out in paragraph 4.5. - b) The policy be published on our website in accordance with best practice and so as to inform our business and the public of the principles which guide our enforcement decisions. - c) The new policy, its interpretation and application be reviewed by a committee of ExCo every six months. - d) An individual within Post Office Limited be appointed to take responsibility for deciding whether or not an individual case should be prosecuted against that policy (currently this accountability is shared across a number of individuals). - e) Any prosecutions be conducted through an external law firm. - f) The Communications team maintain a living strategy for dealing with all PR issues arising from any and all prosecutions. - g) In conjunction with the BIP, we work to improve our civil recovery operation to maximise the losses it can recover.
+- a) A revised prosecution policy be implemented and applied against more stringent financial and conduct criteria set out in paragraphs 4.3 and 4.4. - b) Consideration be given to whether the policy be published on our website and if so what elements of it, to comply with best practice and transparency while not undermining our ability to implement the policy. - c) The new policy, its interpretation and application be reviewed by a committee of ExCo every twelve months. - d) An individual within Post Office Limited be appointed to take responsibility for deciding whether or not an individual case should be prosecuted against that policy (currently this accountability is shared across a number of individuals). - e) Any prosecutions be conducted through an external law firm. - f) The Communications team maintain a living strategy for dealing with all PR issues arising from any and all prosecutions. - g) In conjunction with the Branch Support Programme, we work to improve our civil recovery operation to maximise the losses it can recover.